 Acharonim, principally Maharal, will guide our approach.
 We will cover a wide range of topics including man and his place in the world, the aitz hadaat, the structure of mitzvot, and prayer.
-The purpose of this class is to get a sense for the depth of the Sages vision and Course Material: Since the aggadot we will be studying are scattered throughout the Talmud and Midrash we will use handouts in class.
+The purpose of this class is to get a sense for the depth of the Sages vision and understanding, how they code this into aggadot, and to begin developing the skill of unlocking the meaning of aggadot.

+Course Material: Since the aggadot we will be studying are scattered throughout the Talmud and Midrash we will use handouts in class.
 Supplemental sources beyond the central text will be taken from Talmud, Midrash, Maharal, Maharsha, and other acharonim.